 2014-2015 Tuition Schedule for International Students

 *This fee covers active management of the I-20, testing and a variety of other counseling services that are unique to international students.
-This is an annual assessment.
+This is a one time assessment.